-Ever wonder how some moms do it?
-You show up after an impromptu play date invitation and somehow they have effortlessly maintained their houses.
+Ever wonder how to keep your home clean like those moms who seem to have a magic wand or fairy godmother at their disposal?
+(They must!
+Their homes are always so clean!)
+You show up after an impromptu playdate invitation and somehow they have effortlessly maintained their houses.
 They aren’t even worried.
-Come on over!

 I envied those women for so long.
-Was there a secret skill set I had not yet unlocked as a human being?
+Was there a skill set I had not yet unlocked as a human being?
+What were their secrets to keeping a clean house?
 Even now, after forming better habits, I would rather read a good novel or get lost browsing social media than vacuum.
 It’s a constant challenge.

-But nine years ago, I decided enough was enough.
+But ten years ago, I decided enough was enough.

 How I began decluttering

 Since then, I’ve renewed my quest to find how to be a better household manager.
-Over and over I’ve found there are some common habits tidy people have—ones they do without thinking—that magically keep their houses looking clean with minimal effort.
+Over and over I’ve found there are some common habits tidy people have—ones they do without thinking—that can magically keep your home clean with minimal effort.
 Y’all.
 Since I began implementing what I’ve learned, the following six daily habits have changed my life.